Files / Ukraine

 Document Introduction

-The full-scale invasion of Ukraine by Russia in February 2022 triggered the most severe war crisis in Europe since the Balkan conflicts of the 1990s, inflicting devastating damage on Ukraine's human and physical capital.
+The full-scale invasion of Ukraine by Russia in February 2022 triggered the most severe war crisis in Europe since the Balkan conflicts of the 1990s, causing devastating damage to Ukraine's human and physical capital.
 According to United Nations statistics, as of October 2023, there were 3.7 million internally displaced persons within Ukraine, approximately 14.6 million people in need of health and protection assistance, and 6.3 million citizens stranded abroad.
-The estimated direct losses from the war amount to 138.2 billion euros, with the total reconstruction and recovery needs reaching 440.5 billion euros.
-Sectors such as housing, transport, and energy have been the most severely damaged.
-Against this backdrop, the "Ukraine National Plan for 2024-2027" emerged as a core policy instrument for Ukraine to achieve recovery and reconstruction, modernize its transformation, and accelerate its EU accession process.
+The estimated direct losses from the war amount to 138.2 billion euros, with the total reconstruction and recovery needs reaching as high as 440.5 billion euros.
+Sectors such as housing, transportation, and energy suffered the most severe damage.
+Against this backdrop, the "Ukraine National Plan 2024-2027" emerged as a core policy instrument for Ukraine to achieve recovery, reconstruction, modernization transformation, and accelerate its EU accession process.

-The implementation architecture of the plan is clear, divided into three main sections: the first section outlines the plan's vision, impact, and investment recovery architecture; the second section covers specific reform programs across 15 core areas, including public administration, financial management, judiciary, anti-corruption, financial markets, human capital, business environment, decentralization, energy, transport, and other key fields; the third section focuses on the monitoring, control, and advisory processes for plan implementation.
-Reforms in each area specify objectives, concrete measures, responsible institutions, and timelines.
-Some reforms are linked to support programs from international institutions such as the International Monetary Fund (IMF) and the World Bank, ensuring policy synergy.
+The implementation architecture of the plan is clear and divided into three main sections: The first section elaborates on the plan's vision, impact, and investment recovery architecture.
+The second section covers specific reform programs across 15 core areas, including public administration, financial management, judiciary, anti-corruption, financial markets, human capital, business environment, decentralization, energy, transportation, and other key fields.
+The third section focuses on the monitoring, control, and advisory processes for plan implementation.
+Reforms in each area clearly define objectives, specific measures, responsible institutions, and timeframes.
+Some reforms are linked with support programs from international institutions such as the International Monetary Fund (IMF) and the World Bank to ensure policy coherence.

 Regarding macroeconomic impact, the plan forecasts economic trends for 2024-2034 based on three scenarios (baseline, moderate, and optimistic).
-If the plan is successfully implemented, hostilities cease, and sustained international support is secured, Ukraine's economy could recover to its 2021 level by 2028, with its economic scale expanding by 40% compared to 2021 by 2033.
-Successful implementation of the plan would enable Ukraine to achieve growth rates similar to those of Eastern European countries before their EU accession in the early 2000s, converging with EU living standards and income levels within less than a generation.
+If the plan is successfully implemented, hostilities cease, and sustained international support is secured, the Ukrainian economy is expected to recover to its 2021 level by 2028, with its economic scale expanding by 40% compared to 2021 by 2033.
+The successful implementation of the plan would propel Ukraine to achieve growth rates similar to those of Eastern European countries before their EU accession in the early 2000s, enabling convergence with EU living standards and income levels within less than a generation.